 The arts are integrated into our lifestyle, with studios located throughout our campus.
 Display cases and galleries for both student and professional work decorate our halls and buildings.
-Artwork by alumni/ae can be found throughout the school.
+Artwork by alumni/ae can be found throughout Vermont Academy.

-For seniors who are pursuing the highest levels of art, our Advanced Art class focuses on portfolio development and understanding art school options.
+For those students pursuing the highest levels of art, our Advanced Art class focuses on portfolio development and understanding art school options.
 Students travel to Portfolio Day in either Hartford or Boston and attend presentations by visiting colleges.

 All our arts faculty encourage their students to enter juried competitions.
 Each spring, the school sponsors a competition open to all seniors for an art purchase for our permanent alumni collection, with a $250 prize going to the winning student.